JackSzwergold/Writing/memories/Learning How to Ride a Bike.md

 My balance was wobbly, but with each push of the pedals the feeling of natural balance—and what I had to do to maintain it—became clearer, more focused and natural.
 My focus was so clear I was able to calmly ignore the fact my mom, dad and sister were frantically chasing me down Surf Avenue as I rode away from them.

 This all added up to one crazy feeling of freedom: While my mom and dad would always be able to catch up with me when I rode my tricycle or Big Wheel down the block, the feeling of freedom connected to riding a real bike was different.
-As crappy as this little red Schwinn bike was, I pretty instantly realized this bike was still inherently fast enough to allow me to ride away from them!
+As crappy as this little red Schwinn bike was, I pretty much immediately realized this bike was still inherently fast enough to allow me to ride away from them!
 What a feeling!

-But this immediate feeling of freedom at that moment was cut short
+But this feeling of freedom was cut short

 Soon enough I stopped because I saw some people in front of me—who were not my family—noticing the scene and attempting to run and grab me.
 Instead I awkwardly turned the bike around and rode back towards my mom, dad and sister.